hwdsl2/setup-ipsec-vpn/docs/clients.md

 After trying the steps above, if your computer is still not sending traffic over the VPN, check the service order.
 From the main network preferences screen, select "set service order" in the cog drop down under the list of connections.
 Drag the VPN connection to the top.

-### iOS 13/14 and macOS 10.15/11
+### iOS 13 and macOS 10.15/11

-If your iOS 13/14, macOS 10.15 (Catalina) or macOS 11 (Big Sur) device cannot connect, try these steps: Edit `/etc/ipsec.conf` on the VPN server.
+If your device running iOS 13 or above, macOS 10.15 (Catalina) or macOS 11 (Big Sur) cannot connect, try these steps: Edit `/etc/ipsec.conf` on the VPN server.
 Find `sha2-truncbug=yes` and replace it with `sha2-truncbug=no`.
 Save the file and run `service ipsec restart`.
 Then reconnect the VPN.

 In addition, users running macOS Big Sur 11.0 should update to version 11.1 or newer, to fix some issues with VPN connections.
 To check your macOS version and update, refer to [this article](https://www.businessinsider.com/how-to-check-mac-os-version).